Milwaukee Shooting Lawyers

 Wisconsin follows the castle doctrine, which means you have no duty to retreat before using self-defense to protect yourself, others, or your property if you reasonably believe that it is necessary to prevent imminent death or great bodily harm.
 Each case can be quite tricky, as the nature of self-defense as “reasonable” will depend on the facts of the situation.
 If you have been accused of shooting or using a weapon to protect yourself, you should not be liable for criminal charges.

-Ritter & Kremer Law can take a look at your situation and help you navigate any legal issues you are facing with firearms possession.
+Ritter Law Office, LLP can take a look at your situation and help you navigate any legal issues you are facing with firearms possession.
 We have worked with clients in numerous different scenarios, including unlawful search and seizure of their guns.
 From open and concealed carry to your rights in hunting to self-defense, we can advocate for your gun rights in Wisconsin.

 Put a caring and genuine attorney on your case.
-Contact Ritter & Kremer Law online for a free consultation to get started.
+Contact Ritter Law Office, LLP at (414) 441-4321 or online for a free consultation to get started.

 The perfect duo to win your case.